MangelMaxime/Nacara/docs/content/guide/deploy.md

 |> Site.origin "https://mangelmaxime.github.io"   // where that path lives
 ```

-The base URL goes through every URL the engine emits - pages, assets, menus - which is what a site
+The base URL goes through every URL the engine emits: pages, assets, menus.
+The origin is used by
-served from a subdirectory needs.
-The origin is there for
-[canonical links and the sitemap](../plugins/sitemap.md); if you do not declare it, Nacara leaves
+[canonical links and the sitemap](../plugins/sitemap.md), which are left out when it is not
-them out rather than guessing.
+declared.

 ## The page for everything else

 Every static host - GitHub Pages, GitLab Pages, Netlify, Cloudflare Pages, Vercel - serves
 `404.html` from the root of your output when a URL matches nothing.
-The default theme writes one
+The default theme writes one for
-for you, in every locale, so a reader who mistypes a URL lands on your site rather than on the
-host's bare page.
-You do not have to do anything for that.
+you, in every locale.

 Write your own when you want it to say something specific.
 Add `404.md` to a collection and route
-it as a file: Nacara writes pages as `somewhere/index.html` so their URLs end in a slash, and that
+it as a file, since a host looks for `404.html` and not `404/index.html`:
-is wrong for this one file - a host will not look for `404/index.html`:

 ```fsharp
 Theme.docs theme "content"